ShubhamSharmaMBA/Data-Analyst-Shubham/README.md

 - Completed in 3 weeks.

 ________________________________________
-Data Wrangling
-Project Description:
+**Data Wrangling**

-Data wrangling was necessary to ensure all student records were clean, consistent, and ready for further analysis.
+**Project Description:** Data wrangling was necessary to ensure all student records were clean, consistent, and ready for further analysis.

-Project Title:
-Data Wrangling for UCW Enrolment Data
+**Project Title:** Data Wrangling for UCW Enrolment Data

-Objective:
-Clean and organize student enrolment and withdrawal data for analysis.
+**Objective:** Clean and organize student enrolment and withdrawal data for analysis.

-Background:
-Due to inconsistencies in student data, a data wrangling phase was required to clean and standardize the records.
+**Background:** Due to inconsistencies in student data, a data wrangling phase was required to clean and standardize the records.

-Scope:
-This phase focused on cleaning, standardizing, and consolidating student records.
+**Scope:** This phase focused on cleaning, standardizing, and consolidating student records.

-Dataset:
+**Dataset:**
-•	Raw enrolment and withdrawal records
+- Raw enrolment and withdrawal records
-•	Course registration data
+- Course registration data

-Methodology:
+**Methodology:**
-1. Data Cleaning:
+   1.	**Data Cleaning:**
-o	AWS Glue was used to clean student data, remove duplicates, and handle missing values.
+         - AWS Glue was used to clean student data, remove duplicates, and handle missing values.
-2. Data Transformation:
+   2.	**Data Transformation:**
-o	The cleaned data was stored in Amazon S3 for further analysis.
+         - The cleaned data was stored in Amazon S3 for further analysis.

-Tools and Technologies:
+**Tools and Technologies:**
-•	AWS Glue: For data cleaning
+- **AWS Glue**: For data cleaning
-•	Amazon S3: For data storage
+- **Amazon S3**: For data storage

-Deliverables:
+**Deliverables:**
-•	A clean and consolidated dataset ready for analysis.
+- A clean and consolidated dataset ready for analysis.

-Timeline:
+**Timeline:**
-•	Completed in 1 week.
+- Completed in 1 week.

 ________________________________________
-Data Quality Control
+**Data Quality Control**

-Project Description:
-Ensuring data quality was critical to maintaining the integrity of UCW’s student records.
+**Project Description:** Ensuring data quality was critical to maintaining the integrity of UCW’s student records.
 This phase focused on implementing quality control measures to audit and validate student data.

-Project Title:
-Data Quality Control for UCW Registrar
+**Project Title:** Data Quality Control for UCW Registrar

-Objective:
-Implement data quality control measures to ensure the accuracy of student enrolment records.
+**Objective:** Implement data quality control measures to ensure the accuracy of student enrolment records.

-Background:
-Given the reliance on manual data entry in the past, it was important to audit and validate student records to ensure accuracy.
+**Background:** Given the reliance on manual data entry in the past, it was important to audit and validate student records to ensure accuracy.

-Scope:
-This phase included auditing student records, validating data accuracy, and ensuring compliance with university policies.
+**Scope:** This phase included auditing student records, validating data accuracy, and ensuring compliance with university policies.

-Dataset:
+**Dataset:**
-•	Enrolment and withdrawal records
+- Enrolment and withdrawal records

-Methodology:
+**Methodology:**
-1. Auditing:
+   1.	**Auditing:**
-o	AWS CloudTrail was used to audit changes made to student records.
+         - AWS CloudTrail was used to audit changes made to student records.
-2. Validation:
+   2.	**Validation:**
-o	AWS Glue ran validation scripts to ensure data accuracy and privacy.
+         - AWS Glue ran validation scripts to ensure data accuracy and privacy.
-3. Encryption:
+   3.	**Encryption:**
-o	AWS KMS created the key to encrypt the S3 bucket for data protection.
+         - AWS KMS created the key to encrypt the S3 bucket for data protection.
-4. Replication:
+   4.	**Replication:**
-o	AWS S3 replication rule for data backup.
+         - AWS S3 replication rule for data backup.
-5. Monitor and Control:
+   5.	**Monitor and Control:**
-o	AWS CloudWatch to monitor and control resource utilization.
+         - AWS CloudWatch to monitor and control resource utilization.

-Tools and Technologies:
+**Tools and Technologies:**
-•	AWS CloudTrail: For auditing
+- **AWS CloudTrail**: For auditing
-•	AWS Glue: For data privacy and accuracy
+- **AWS Glue**: For data privacy and accuracy
-•	AWS KMS: Encryption key
+- **AWS KMS**: Encryption key
-•	AWS S3: For replication rule
+- **AWS S3**: For replication rule
-•	AWS CloudWatch: To monitor and control AWS resources
+- **AWS CloudWatch**: To monitor and control AWS resources

-Deliverables:
+**Deliverables:**
-•	A report summarizing data quality results and ongoing monitoring systems.
+- A report summarizing data quality results and ongoing monitoring systems.

-Timeline:
+**Timeline:**
-•	Completed in 4 weeks.
+- Completed in 4 weeks.